10 tips for thriving on long road trips with a chronic illness

-Over the last seven years of blogging here at Caravan Sonnet, I have been so humbled and blessed to share about so many different travel experiences.
+Over the last eleven years of blogging here at Caravan Sonnet, I have been so humbled and blessed to share about so many different travel experiences.
 In sharing about traveling, I naturally started discussing practical tips on how to travel with a chronic illness due to my health issues

 These posts have ranged from general tips (like my post on 5 important tips or traveling with a chronic illness) to specific tips on enjoying different Disney parks with a chronic illness (Magic Kingdom HERE and Animal Kingdom HERE), or why you should stay at a Disney Resort if you have a Chronic Illness to one of my most popular posts of all time-10 tips for cruising with a chronic illness